reorderdata/reorderdata.github.io/_pages/about.md

 - [x] Visual pattern recognition
 - [x] 544,500 binary matrices and 1,089,000 continuous matrices
 - [x] Four visual patterns: block, off-diagonal block, star, and band
-- [x] Scores to measure visual patterns
+- [x] Scores to measure visual pattern quality

 Each matrix is of size 200x200 and symmetric.